 Hansen is the City’s representative for the Southeast Water Coalition, the Greater Los Angeles County Vector Control District, the County Sanitation Districts of L.A.
 County Districts 1 & 2, and the L.A.
 County City Selection Committee.

 With wife Vivian, a longtime member of the Paramount Board of Education, Hansen has three children: Todd, Chad, and Amanda.

 Daryl Hofmeyer, a native of Primghar, IA, moved to California after serving with the Marines in the late 1950s and settled in Paramount.
 He is the owner of Romberg Milling and Paramount Cubing, one of the last businesses in town with roots in the City’s former days as a leading dairy center.

 Hofmeyer was elected to the City Council in 2003 and has served three terms as the City’s Mayor and is currently serving his fourth term as Vice Mayor.
 He previously served on the Parks and Recreation, Public Works, and Planning commissions.
-He is also the City’s representative for Eco Rapid Transit and a member of the California Joint Powers Insurance Authority Board.
+He is also a member of the California Joint Powers Insurance Authority Board.

 Laurie Guillen, Councilmember

 Laurie Guillen was elected to the Paramount City Council in 2017.
 She is a lifelong resident of the City, attended school in the Paramount Unified School District, graduated from Paramount High in 1983, and went on to study at Cerritos College and California State University, Fullerton.
 She has raised three children in her hometown – a doctor, a lawyer, and a deputy Sheriff.